Château de Guermantes: Ownership by John Law

 In 1719 the Scottish economist and financier John Law purchased Guermantes for 800,000 livres.
 He only enjoyed possession for a matter of months.
 When the economic bubble created by his Mississippi Scheme burst, his life came under threat and he begged Philippe II, Duke of Orléans, the Regent, for permission to leave Paris.
 The Regent initially only granted Law permission to retire to the Château de Guermantes, and it was there that he spent his final days in France.
 On the evening of 17 December 1720, Law set off from the Château de Guermantes and fled France never to return.
 Paulin Pondre was able to take possession once more; his family were dispossessed at the Revolution.

+Ownership by the Hottinguer family

+In December 1920, the estate was acquired by banker Maurice Hottinguer (1872-1969), an heir of an old Zurich family that had established a bank in Paris before 1789 and later participated in the creation of the Bank of France; his paternal ancestor, Jean-Conrad, was named Baron of the Empire on September 19, 1810.

+Guy de Rothschild, who, as a child, resided in the neighboring Château de Ferrières, recalled in his memoirs, how so very few kids surrounded him and his sisters during the long seasons in his château, that the visits of the Hottinguer children felt like a Christmas present.

+In 1921, during the restoration work, he and his wife "camped out" in the north wing.
+In 1939, they hosted their cousins, the Maupeou sisters, and their mother there.

+In 1942, Maurice Hottinguer gave it to his son, Pierre (1917-2006), upon his marriage to Sylvie Feray, "who surrounded it with enlightened care," according to Claude Frégnac.

+In 1944, the château was threatened with destruction by the occupying forces in retaliation for the execution of a German soldier by members of the Resistance, but was saved thanks to the intervention of Blanche Hottinguer (d.
+1951), née de Maupeou.

+While its furnishings have since disappeared, several rooms retain their 17th- and 18th-century painted decoration.

+Sold in 2008, the château has been converted into a seminar center and is not open to the public; the tenant company is Châteauform.

 Use as a film location

 The real Guermantes provided locations for Philippe de Broca for Cartouche (1962), Moonraker (1979), the Polish director Andrzej Wajda for Danton, Miloš Forman for Amadeus (1984) and Stephen Frears for Dangerous Liaisons (1988).
 Guermantes is not open to the public.
 It lies 2 km from Euro Disneyland.